natalie-kate/pocket-bookcase/TESTING.md

 -  The website was viewed with browsers: Google chrome, Safari, Microsoft Edge, Firefox and Opera.
 Viewed all pages on each and checked the following:
   - Nav links work from all three pages to all links.
   - Book search bar works for genre, added_by, series, book title and author
+  - Pagination links work.
   - All buttons take user to the correct page
   - Add book button should only show for logged in user.
   - Add book form doesn't allow user to add book without required fields being completed.
   - Add book form doesn't allow a book that already exists in library to be added.
+    * Yes and no, if you spell it exactly the same then it won't let you, but if there is a letter different or you miss out "The" at the beginning for example it can get added when really its the same book.
   - Add book form doesn't allow a book with spaces as a name to be added.
   - Book successfully added to library
   - If book url not supplied or broken, back up image shown.